‘RHOP’ Star Ashley Darby Disses Monique Samuels Again, Says She’s Fake

 “She talks about herself in the third person,” Darby said.
 “I can’t deal with someone who constantly feels she has to be the center of attention.
 Just be you…you don’t have to constantly fight for the spotlight.
 Candiace definitely changed once the cameras turned on.”

-Meanwhile, Ashley Darby’s own story line for Season 2 centers around her crumbling marriage to her wealthy, older husband Michael Darby.
+Meanwhile, Ashley Darby’s own storyline for Season 2 centers around her crumbling marriage to her wealthy, older husband Michael Darby.

 Michael, 57, had given Ashley an ultimatum, which was that he would leave her if she didn’t set boundaries with her mom, whom Ashley believes is in an emotionally abusive relationship with an unemployed grifter.